rainleander/open-source-project/README.md

 ## Description

-A six month / six part blog series researching the top few aspects of open source.
+A blog series researching a few aspects of open source for https://metal.equinix.com/blog/.

 * Itroduction / Overview
 * History